-The mean gender pay gap has reduced from 11% in 2021, female hourly rate has increased by 33p an hour whereas men have seen the first decrease in mean hourly rate by 3p an hour.
-The biggest single influence on the reduction in the pay gap has been the influence of the carer payments that were in place in March 2022- which included golden hello payments to carers and £50 shift enhancements for additional shifts worked.
+The mean gender pay gap has reduced marginally from 9.4% in 2022.
+The biggest single influence on the reduction in the pay gap has been the continued influence of the carer payments that changed from the golden hello and shift enhancements in place in March 2022 to the winter retention bonus being paid in March 23.

 This figure is relatively hard to benchmark due to the differing make up of services that are offered by comparator Councils.
-However, for March 2021 the corresponding figure for 110 councils all employing 1000-4999 people, was an average of 5.0% mean gender pay gap.
-If we look at near neighbours Central Bedfordshire Council was 13.5% and Peterborough City Council 6.3%.
+However, for March 2022 the corresponding figure for 112 councils all employing 1000-4999 people, was an average of 4.5% mean gender pay gap.
+If we look at near neighbours Central Bedfordshire Council was 11.8% and Peterborough City Council 3.7%.